boyter/boyter.org/content/posts/2018-03-01-licensechecker-command-line-application-identifies-software-license.md

 Some sample outputs of what it can produce follow.

-Example output of licencechecker running against itself in tabular format while ignoring the .git, licenses and vendor directories

-<pre>$ lc -pbl .git,vendor,licenses -f tabular .
+Example output of licencechecker running against itself in tabular format while ignoring the .git, licenses and vendor directories```$ lc -pbl .git,vendor,licenses -f tabular .
 Directory            File                    License                            Confidence  Size .                    .gitignore              (MIT OR Unlicense)                 100.00%     275B .                    .travis.yml             (MIT OR Unlicense)                 100.00%     188B